FredTingaud/FredTingaud.github.io/_posts/2020-02-28-talking-cfp.md

 There is one thing that you have to do to have your talk accepted: propose a talk!

 So even if you are not sure of yourself and might have an imperfect proposal, send it.
 You have very little to lose except for a little time.

+## The Checklist

+If you just wrote a CfP, here is a checklist of what you just read, so that you can go over your proposal and make sure everything is either done or left unchecked on purpose (rules are made to be broken, but consciously).

+- [ ] The title states what the talk is about
+- [ ] The abstract explains what the talk is about
+- [ ] The abstract is fully understandable by the target audience
+- [ ] The abstract states why the target audience should care about the subject
+- [ ] The abstract states what the main takeaway(s) will be
+- [ ] The abstract shows how this talk is different from other talks on the subject
+- [ ] The abstract states what the target audience is and the prerequisites
+- [ ] The outline shows the structure of your talk
+- [ ] The outline shows the main ideas you want to present
+- [ ] The outline shows how deep in the details your talk will go
+- [ ] The bio is written in third person
+- [ ] The bio shows from which perspective you know the subject
+- [ ] The proposal is posted